-In the fast-paced world of business, there is always the need for speeding up various processes that are integral for optimizing efficiency, while still protecting the privacy of the business and its clients/customers.
-The use of digital signatures has continued to grow as a means of meeting the need for faster and more secure authentication that cannot be easily forged or compromised.
+In today's fast-paced business world, there is always a need to speed up various processes that are essential for optimising efficiency while still protecting the privacy of the company and its clients/customers.
+The use of digital signatures has grown in response to the need for faster and more secure authentication that is not easily forged or compromised.

-Consider how important and time-sensitive documents have been signed in the past.
-The user would first need to obtain the documents to be signed by means of receiving a paper document by mail or printing the document from a designated online source.
-The document would need to be physically signed and then returned to its originator.
-This caused the user to complete the process offline, which would involve other physical processes that could be considered time-consuming and costly in returning the signed document and then the additional steps that were needed to verify the signature.
-However, with the use of digital signatures and the WYSIWYS experience, the user can now securely access, view and sign documents online, thus eliminating the need for most offline steps.
+Consider how important and time-sensitive documents have previously been signed.
+The user must first obtain the documents to be signed by receiving a paper document in the mail or printing the document from a designated online source.
+The document would have to be physically signed before being returned to its creator.
+This required the user to complete the process offline, which would entail additional physical processes that could be considered time-consuming and costly in returning the signed document, as well as the additional steps required to verify the signature.
+However, thanks to digital signatures and the WYSIWYS experience, users can now securely access, view, and sign documents online, eliminating the need for the majority of offline steps.

 A more secure way to authenticate a signature

-Digital signing is now used as an accepted means for producing signatures that are considered legally binding in many countries, including members of the European Union (EU), Saudi Arabia and the United States.
-When a digitally signed message has been received, the receiver has valid reason to believe that the message has originated from the designated sender, even if it has been relayed through a non-secure channel.
+Digital signing is now widely accepted as a method of producing legally binding signatures in many countries, including members of the European Union (EU), Saudi Arabia, and the United States.
+When a digitally signed message is received, the receiver has good reason to believe that it came from the intended sender, even if it was relayed over an insecure channel.

 In many cases, a digital signature is a legally accepted alternative to a handwritten signature or official seal certifying the authenticity of the signature.
 This makes its use beneficial for many governments, businesses and agencies for use with signing documents or messages related to e-commerce, regulatory filings, banking and contracts, in addition to numerous other applications where a verifiable signature is required.